Welcome to my coaching pages

 So I was astonished with the results (see above).

 And I decided to train as a coach myself.

-Now I find that I’ve done hundreds of hours of coaching with a HUNDREDS of clients.
+Now I find that I’ve done thousands of hours of coaching with HUNDREDS of clients.

 Including other writers, artists and performers…

 … and quite a few people who wear suits.

 In short: over the course of a very unusual career, I’ve learned a lot.

 And I’m devoted to sharing it, with inspiring clients like Hugh: